ValorFuture/songbird/src/stateco/README.md

 ## Two-stage Payment Proof Mechanism

 The above commands must be run twice with a `30` second gap in between command runs in order to complete the proving/disproving of a payment.
 The purpose of this is that it removes the underlying-chain API-call delay from the synchronous EVM execution and instead puts the API-call delay burden on the user proving a payment.
-This same backgrounded API-call approach is used in the data availability proof setup, however its two-stage call is handled implicitly as part of the commit and reveal scheme so does not require extra user input.